Host your front-end developer portfolio

 Removing the tabs, dates, and links

 The default layout for Massively is designed for a blog or news website containing articles.
-To look like a portfolio, we should delete the dates above each article entry.
-Do so by locating and deleting all lines beginning with
+You may not need dates on a portfolio page.
+To delete the dates above each article entry, locate and delete all lines beginning with

-To make this a single-page portfolio, we can delete the "Generic Page" and "Elements Reference" tabs by finding:
+To make this a single-page portfolio, we can delete the "Generic Page" and "Elements Reference" tabs by finding and deleting these lines:

-and deleting the last two lines.
-While we're at it, alter the title of the main tab by changing the "This is Massively" text.
+While we're at it, alter the title of the main tab by changing the "This is Massively" text found just above those lines:

 The code for social media accounts is located at the top and bottom of the index.html file.
 Starting at the top, find this block of code: